Linear Bounds between Contraction Coefficients for $f$-Divergences: Overview of Contraction Coefficients

 There are two contraction coefficients that will be particularly important to our study.
 The first is the contraction coefficient for KL divergence:

-This quantity is related to the fundamental notion of \textit{hypercontractivity} in statistics \cite{AhlswedeGacsHypercontraction}.
-Hypercontractivity has found applications in information theory because hypercontractive inequalities are useful in studying extremal problems in probability spaces with distance measures, and hypercontractive quantities are often imparted with tensorization properties which permit single letterization.
-Indeed, the authors of \cite{AhlswedeGacsHypercontraction} and \cite{HypercontractivityBooleanFunc} illustrate how $\etaKL\!\left(P_{X},P_{Y|X}\right)$ can be defined as the chordal slope of the lower boundary of the hypercontractivity ribbon at infinity in the discrete and finite setting.
-The second quantity we are interested in is the contraction coefficient for $\chi^2$-divergence:
+This quantity is related to the fundamental notion of \textit{hypercontractivity} in statistics \cite{AhlswedeGacsHypercontraction}.\footnote{Hypercontractivity refers to the phenomenon that some conditional expectation operators are contractive even when their input functional space has a (probabilistic) $\mathcal{L}^q$-norm while their output functional space has a (probabilistic) $\mathcal{L}^p$-norm with $1 \leq q < p$ (see e.g. \cite{HypercontractivityBooleanFunc}).
+This notion has found applications in information theory because hypercontractive quantities are often imparted with tensorization properties which permit single letterization.} In fact, the authors of \cite{AhlswedeGacsHypercontraction} and \cite{HypercontractivityBooleanFunc} illustrate how $\etaKL\!\left(P_{X},P_{Y|X}\right)$ can be defined as the chordal slope of the lower boundary of the hypercontractivity ribbon at infinity in the discrete and finite setting.